 The Nursing program consists of a combination of theoretical and clinical courses.
-Classroom, laboratory, and actual clinical settings are used for educational purposes.
 The goal is to educate students to deliver optimum total patient care.
 Students learn to take responsibility for their clients and to make informed, evidence-based decisions with regard to the physical and psychosocial needs of each client.
 The combination of classroom instruction and clinical experience gives students many opportunities to apply their theoretical knowledge to clinical practice.

 Full- and part-time study is available within the Nursing curriculum.
 If part-time study is pursued, a student must complete program requirements within four years.

 Clinical rotations are provided at several hospitals, skilled nursing facilities, physicians' offices, and mental health facilities.
 Transportation to clinical sites is the responsibility of the individual student.
 Because of the clinical component, special uniforms, health requirements, immunizations, and professional rescuer CPR are required of nursing students.
 Students will receive information about this after they are accepted into the program.

 Nursing is a licensure program and has special requirements for entry and licensure.
 This information should be utilized when making career choices.
 Conviction for a felony or misdemeanor may affect an individual's right to be licensed.
 Applicants with concerns should contact the Albany Licensing Bureau at 1-800-342-3729.